Cunninghamhead Estate: History

 The previous name of the area was Woodhead, the name change to Cunninghamhead taking place before 1418; a charter dated 1346 from King David II to Godfrey de Ross refers to him as being 'of Coyninghamheid'.
 Cunninghamhead came into the Cuninghame family in the early 15th century when Robert married the Douglas heiress of that estate.
 From that time on, the head of the family was known as the Laird of Cunninghamhead.
 Gordon's map of 1654 shows 'Cuningham Head' and 'Rungham' is marked on Moll's 1745 map.
 Cunninghamhead Castle was a square tower, referred to as a "strong old donjon" by Pont and demolished by John Snodgrass in 1747 when a mansion house was built.
 The original meaning of the term 'donjon' referred to the mound or motte, not the dungeons.
 The estate had cost John Snodgrass Buchanan the sum of £23,309 and 2d Scots when he purchased them on 23 January 1728.

 At the time of its construction Cunninghamhead House was held to be amongst the most elegant in the country, however by Robertson's time (1823) it had been altered and had lost much of its previous elegance.
 William Aitons's Ayrshire map of 1811 shows the new mansion and the ruins of the castle behind.

 The Cunninghame family held these lands for several centuries before the Snodgrass family purchased them.
 In 1823 the Buchanans of Craigievairn held the estate; Mr. Snodgrass Buchanan was the owner in 1838.
 The Kerr's followed them in turn and the 1951 Statistical Account records the Misses Kerr as owning the estate.
 Middleton had been part of the estate.
 In around 1564 the name is given as 'Cunnygahamehead' and the laird also held Powkellie, now Pokelly, near Stewarton.

 Cunninghamhead Moss was still referred to as Kinnicumheid Moss in the 18th century; an Ayrshire legend stating that the warlock Laird of Auchenskeith, near Dalry, set the Devil to build a road across Kinnicumhead Moss in a single night.
 This links to the original pronunciation of Cunninghame being closer to 'Kinikam'.

 Sir William and Sir John Cunninghame

 Of the many generations of the Cunninghame family who lived at Cunninghamehead, Sir William and his brother Sir John are recorded as pre-eminent.
 Sir William was present in the Great Parliament of 1560 and as a great supporter of John Knox's reforms which saw the "end of popery" in Scotland as the de facto state religion.
-Sir John was a member of the General Assembly in 1565 which was "so obnoxious to the those of the old religion at that time".
+Sir John was a member of the General Assembly in 1565 which was "so obnoxious to those of the old religion at that time".